tony7126/rlovelett-ffmpeg/README.md

 Copyright
 ---------

-Copyright (c) Streamio AB.
+Copyright (c) Streamio AB and Ryan Lovelett.
 See LICENSE for details.